Rogwzrd/npr-scraper/README.md

 # NPR-SCRAPER

-This project is a full stack application that uses Handlebars, Mongodb, Mongoose, Morgan, and cheerio to scrape the NPR webpage to scrap articles to a database.
+This project is an application that scrapes the NPR webpage and sends the scraped articles to a database.
 From there users can then select specific articles to save for to view later and also add notes.

-The users can also update and/or delete these notes.
+### Technologies Used:

+* Node
+* MongoDB
+* Handlebars
+* Morgan
+* Cheerio

+View the deployed application at https://calm-depths-52315.herokuapp.com/